hermesdj/seat-calendar/README.md

 * Create/Update/Cancel/Delete/Close & Tag operations
 * Register to operations
-* SeAT Notifications integration
+* SeAT Notifications integration (slack & discord)
 * Permissions
-* Sync with discord event
+* Sync with discord event and sync discord event participants to the calendar op (only work for main characters)
+* Auto sync paps from fleet members ingame every 15 minutes (only if the fleet commander is registered on SeAT and his token is working)

+# Known limitations

+Email notifications are not done.

 # Release